muleya-mpk/Microsoft-system-scanner/README.md

 ttscxll

 #Help
 I am struggling to make the program shutdown the computer if the user wants to initiate the boot up scan.
-I've implementing a class called "Shutdown" to no avail.
+I've tried implementing a class called "Shutdown" to no avail.
 Please walk me through any suggestions you may have